Doctoral student research

 - World-class supervisors.
 Leading the field in their specialist areas of clinical and/or research practice

 - 89% rated our teaching ‘excellent’ or ‘very good’

 - 93% agreed that the course enabled their development of professional skills

 - Our doctoral graduates have a good record of publishing their research and presenting at national and international conferences

-The following guidance and resource pages are for both PhD and Professional Doctorate students on UEL-Validated courses, and their supervisors, as well as any other interested parties.
-We also run Essex-validated Doctoral courses.
-For information for current Trust-Essex Doctoral students please go to the Student Regulations and Policies pages.
+The following guidance and resource pages are for both PhD and Professional Doctorate (ProfDoc) students on University of East London (UEL) and University of Essex (Essex) Validated courses, their supervisors, as well as any other interested parties.
+For current research students, please visit the Research Student Forum on Moodle.

-If you are on a professional doctorate validated by the UEL, the first phase of your course is described as the taught phase, or training/clinical part of your course.
+If you are on a professional doctorate course, the first phase of your course is described as the taught phase or training/clinical part of your course.
 Most of the information that you will need whilst on the taught phase of your courses can be found on your course page on Moodle and in your course handbook.